codeloki15/Falcon-Vision/README.md

 We welcome contributions from the community.
 To contribute to this project, please follow our contribution guidelines.

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the Robo-cam Falcon-Vision Commercial License.
 See the LICENSE file for details.

 ### Acknowledgments
 Special thanks to the open-source community for their contributions to computer vision and machine learning technologies.